luizbgomide/sovereign/rules.md

 There are three types of saving throws.
 Usually it will be obvious which type is most appropriate for a threat, but the GM makes the call.

 <strong id="physical">Physical</strong> saves resist exhaustion, poisons, diseases, or other bodily afflictions.
-A Delver's Physical saving throw target is equal to 16 minus their character level and the highest of their STR or CON.
+A Character's Physical saving throw target is equal to 16 minus their character level and the highest of their STR or CON.

 <strong id="evasion">Evasion</strong> saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other occasions where speed is of the essence.
-A Delver’s Evasion saving throw target is equal to 16 minus their character level and the highest of their DEX or INT.
+A Character's Evasion saving throw target is equal to 16 minus their character level and the highest of their DEX or INT.

 <strong id="mental">Mental</strong> saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
-A Delver’s Mental saving throw target is equal to 16 minus their character level and the highest of their INT or WIS.
+A Character’s Mental saving throw target is equal to 16 minus their character level and the highest of their INT or WIS.

 NPCs have a single saving throw target equal to 15 minus half their rounded-down HD.
 Thus, an NPC with 3 HD would have a saving throw target of 14+ for any particular hazard.

 ## Skills

-A Delver’s skills reprsent their training.
-A newly-created Delver starts with a few trained skills and [gain more](#advancement-benefits) as the Delver [advances](#advancement) in level.
+A PC's skills reprsent their training.
+A newly-created PC starts with a few trained skills and [gain more](#advancement-benefits) as they [level up](#advancement).

 ### Interpretting Skill Levels